sathya119/sathya119.github.io/content/index.md

 ---
 # Organised Chaos Ahead!

 Hi!
-I’m Sai and this is an overview of my brain.
+I’m Sai and this is an overview of my brain, essentially, a Digital Garden.

 Why is it called Sai Brain?

 **Inspo:** My dad owns a domain called “saibrains” and I have had an email under that forever.
 So, I stole his idea and used it for this Digital Garden 😆